nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-The program changes directory to the lecture1 directory.
+not an error: The program changes directory to the lecture1 directory.

 **`cd` with path to a file as argument**